I spent most of April and some of May traveling around Ukraine, visiting the cities of Uzhgorod, Lviv, Kyiv, Kharkiv, Dnipro, and Odessa.

 The most fascinating part was walking through the remnants of the Russian encampments.
 A lot of the Russian soldiers settled into forests, digging trenches and bunkers into the soil.
 They left behind boxes, food, utensils, clothes, toothbrushes, random tools, and lots of miscellaneous stuff.
 Here’s one particular item I’m sure they will miss:

 The area seemed safe as we were travelling around; I think Russian forces had pulled back behind their border 50+ KM away, north of Chernobyl.
 But the main concern for the locals was leftover mines.
 Some minefields had already been identified and were marked with signs, but the Ukrainians hadn’t had the time to check everywhere.
 We were told never to walk off the roads unless a soldier checked the area in front of us.
-This made for one of the most nerve-wrecking pisses of my life.
+This made for one of the most nerve-racking pisses of my life.

 Kharkiv has been under attack since the war began, and as of writing this in early May, it is still on the front.